 Is Botox the Right Cosmetic Treatment for You?

-You can’t help getting older, but you can help slow down the signs of it.
-If you’re looking to improve your appearance by treating fine lines and wrinkles, Botox® may be the solution for you.
+You can’t help getting older, but you can help slow down the signs of aging with many anti wrinkle treatments.
+If you’re looking to improve your appearance by treating fine lines and wrinkles, botox treatment may be the solution for you.
 Dr. Castor at Artisan Aesthetics Plastic Surgery is here to help!

 What is Botox?

 Botox is a natural protein injectable formed from the botulinum toxin.
 It relaxes facial muscles by blocking nerve impulses and reduces facial lines caused by frowning.
 You’ll be left with smoother skin, fewer wrinkles, and a fresh appearance.
 If you have other medical concerns like migraine headaches, muscle spasms, and excessive sweating, Botox can also treat those!